micahwoods/micahwoods.github.io/_posts/2020-02-28-carrow-cutting-edge-ethics.md

 [![img ethical purchasing](/img/carrow_ethics.jpg)](http://gsrpdf.lib.msu.edu/ticpdf.py?file=/2000s/2000/000517.pdf)

-He explains that "expending large amount of club funds for testing a new technology is an ethical issue," and he points out that "golf course maintenance budgets can often be made more efficient while not sacrificing quality."
+He explains that "expending large amounts of club funds for testing a new technology is an ethical issue," and he points out that "golf course maintenance budgets can often be made more efficient while not sacrificing quality."

 Carrow lists seven questions to ask about new products or technologies.
 One of those is "How important is the response?" and he provides an interesting example on the topic of soil amendments.